This post may contain affiliate links. For more information, read my disclosure policy.

 This easy recipe is a cooked easy apple pie filling, made on the stovetop, and is perfect to use immediately, eat over the week, or freeze for later.
 It’s perfect for any recipe that calls for a can of pie filling – not just making apple pie!

-- Apples: I used Granny Smith apples because the tart/sweet combination is great, plus they’re more sturdy and can hold up to cooking.
+- Best Apples to Use for Apple Pie Filling: I used Granny Smith apples because the tart/sweet combination is great, plus they’re more sturdy and can hold up to cooking.
 You can also use honeycrisp if you want.
+Use any apple you love (I also love using Gala or Fuji), but I would steer clear of Red Delicious.
+This recipe will be better with a firmer apple – and cooking time will be less the softer the apple.

 - Spices: Cinnamon and Nutmeg are perfect for apple pie, you can also use pumpkin pie spice!